RemainIndoors1/StyleTTS2_Windows_Docs/README.md

 ### Convert metadata.csv to Training Data

-- copy the `build_dataset.py` script to the base directory of your local StyleTTS2 folder
+- Copy the `build_dataset.py` script to the base directory of your local StyleTTS2 folder
-- save your `metadata.csv` file wherever you want.
+- Save your `metadata.csv` file wherever you want.
 Mine's in the 'StyleTTS2/Data' folder
-- change the 'Path/to/metadata.csv' at the top of the build_dataset file to point to the location of your file
+- Change the 'Path/to/metadata.csv' at the top of the build_dataset file to point to the location of your file
-	- keep in mind, Python uses forward slashes to navigate directories.
+	- Keep in mind, Python uses forward slashes to navigate directories.
 - At this point, if you don't already have a command prompt open from your StyleTTS2 folder, open one and start the Virtual Environment
-- now type the following command to build your dataset:
+- Now type the following command to build your dataset:
 ```
 python build_dataset.py
 ```